MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/translate-localize-voice-of-customer-survey.md

 manager: "brycho"
 ---
 # Translate or localize your Voice of the Customer survey
-Once you’ve created your Voice of the Customer for Dynamics 365 survey, you can translate it into other languages.
+Once you’ve created your [!INCLUDE[pn-voice-of-the-customer-full](../includes/pn-voice-of-the-customer-full.md)] survey, you can translate it into other languages.

 1. From the survey you want to translate, open the Translations.xml file under **Translations** in the **Summary** area.